 One of the most rewarding aspects of giving to the HaysMed Foundation is knowing your gift helps care for your family, friends, and community.
-100% of every gift is used to enhance healthcare services available in western Kansas.
-Unrestricted gifts allow HaysMed to address the needs and priorities identified by our caregivers.
-Your restricted gifts touch those challenged by everything from cancer to diabetes, infants to adults, or facilities and the skills of our staff.
-Gifts come in all sizes, and every gift is valued and put to work.
-Highlights of the impact of your gifts include:
+Every gift – in fact 100% of every gift – is used to enhance healthcare services available in western Kansas.
+There are so many ways that donors make a difference at HaysMed and help us provide the highest quality healthcare for our region.
+Gifts come in all sizes and impact every area of HaysMed.
+Here are a few examples of your gifts in action this year.

 Neurocognitive Testing For Concussion Injuries

-Concussions are a major health concern for student athletes.
-Through the generosity of donors to the Foundation, trauma manager Cammie Townley and HaysMed’s athletic trainers continued the free baseline screenings in Ellis and Rush Counties.
-The program was spearheaded by HaysMed Surgeon Dr. Jerod Grove to give area healthcare providers a better benchmark for evaluating athletes in the event of a head injury.
+Concussions are a major health concern for high school athletes.
+Through the generosity of donors to the Foundation, trauma manager Cammie Townley and HaysMed’s athletic trainers continue the free baseline screenings in Ellis and Rush Counties.
+The program was spearheaded by HaysMed surgeon Dr. Jerod Grove, to give area healthcare providers a better benchmark for evaluating athletes in the event of a head injury.

 First-time parents receive an infant CPR kit during a prenatal visit.
 This DVD based program teaches basic CPR skills and includes a personal manikin that allows practice for parents or other caregivers.

 Scholarships totaling $16,000 were awarded for post-secondary education from the Bert Anderson, Harms Family, Norman E. Hull, M.D., Dr. Glen and Nada Hutchison, Robert Nabholz, Roelfs Nursing, Karen Schuvie, and the HaysMed Foundation General Scholarship funds.